 We Can Calculate Personal Injury Damages to Determine Your Case’s Value

-When you pursue a construction accident, you want to know what kind of financial support it is that you’re fighting for.
+When you pursue a construction accident, you want to know what kind of financial support you’re fighting for.
 Before you ever submit a complaint to a county clerk, our team can work with you to calculate the value of your losses.

 Your losses can be both economic and non-economic in nature.
 Your case will have unique losses, considering your individualized circumstances.
 In turn, you can look to case precedent to determine what your average construction accident settlement might look like.

 Economic losses relating to a construction site accident have a defined value.
-The bills you receive for essential medical care and wages lost to recovery, for example, all constitute economic damages.
+For example, the bills you receive for essential medical care and wages lost all constitute economic damages.
 Others can include essential property repair or replacement, reduced earning potential, or permanent disability.

 On the other hand, you have your non-economic damages.
 These damages do not come equipped with bills.
 Instead, they cover your pain and suffering as well as your reduced quality of life.
 You can reference other New York personal injury or workers’ compensation cases to calculate the dollar value of these damages.